GNUxeava/betterlockscreen-openrc/README.md

 Clone the repo and run the script.
 The script is very simple and takes two parameters:
   * `<install-mode>`: (string) 'user' installs to '~/.local/bin/', 'system' installs to '/usr/local/bin'
   * `[<version>]`: (string) defaults to local, which will install from the local copy of the repo.
-Use 'latest', which will determine the latest tag from git or specified branch/tag
+Use 'latest', which will discard any chnage made locally and update the repo

 For system-installation:
 ```sh